nimblecrm/api-docs/docs/responses.rst

 ~~~~~~~~~~~~~~~~
 Sent on invalid parameters.
 Returns with HTTP code 409 and code field equal to 245.

-In general cases, this response looks like common error dictionary:
+This response looks like common error dictionary:

 .. code-block:: javascript